What do you say when your best friend’s child has been diagnosed with cancer? I didn’t know how to comfort a grieving mother. But these tips helped…

 What do you say to a mother, your best friend, who’s 4 year old was just diagnosed with Leukemia?
 What do you do when you live several states away from her?
-How do I comfort this grieving mom?
+I don’t know how to comfort a grieving mother, even my very best friend!

 From personal experience I know what NOT to say, I know what NOT to do.
 But all of a sudden I am at a loss for words.
 Instantly my mind goes to all the cliche terms that used to drive me nuts.
 Thankfully I am censoring myself, activating my filter and using my best judgement – because I do NOT want to be the person who says something insensitive, rude or hurtful in a vague attempt to make myself feel better about the situation.